 Warning: This post contains spoilers for Avengers: Infinity War.

-Marvel just dropped perhaps the most-anticipated movie trailer in recent history.
+So far, Marvel has dropped two trailers for what might be the most-anticipated movie in recent history.
 After (again, spoiler alert!)
 Thanos snapped his fingers and disintegrated half of all life in the universe in April’s Avengers: Infinity War, fans have been desperate to figure out how the remaining Avengers will bring back their fellow heroes back to life.

 The sequel will be called Avengers: Endgame, a reference to a scene involving Doctor Strange and Iron Man in Infinity War.
 Doctor Strange had looked ahead at all the possible futures and determined that there was only one in which the Avengers beat Thanos.
 He then gave up the Time Stone, one of the Infinity Stones, to Thanos and told Iron Man, “We’re in the endgame now.”

-The trailer for Endgame finally gave fans a better idea about what will happen, though the footage offers more questions than answers.
+The first trailer for Endgame finally gave fans a better idea about what will happen, though the footage offers more questions than answers.
 Plenty of heroes that fans already know will play a major role in the movie were absent from the trailer, like Captain Marvel.
-Here is everything you need to know about the Avengers: Endgame trailer, including a second-by-second breakdown of the teaser.
+A second Avengers: Endgame trailer, which dropped during the Super Bowl, added a little more to the conversation.
+Here is everything you need to know about the Avengers: Endgame trailers, including second-by-second breakdowns of the teasers.

 Avengers 4 will be called Avengers: Endgame